Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 This sales question addresses problems with their current solution and challenges.

-For example, asking a customer what measures they have taken to fix any issues with their current software, to determine if their product can offer a better solution.
+Asking a customer what measures they have taken to fix any issues with their current software, to determine if their product can offer a better solution.

 4. What measures have you taken to fix your problems – if any – with your current solution?

-Understanding the customer’s current pain points and identifying potential solutions is important while doing sales.
+Understanding the customer’s current pain points and identifying potential solutions is important while doing sales.Â

-For example, a customer may have experienced technical difficulties with a software product and reached out to the vendor’s support team for assistance.
+A customer may have experienced technical difficulties with a software product and reached out to the vendor’s support team for assistance.
 Alternatively, they may have implemented a workaround to mitigate the issue.

 5. Have you purchased anything from us before?
 If yes, what?